Sunday Morning Worship

 Loving God, may we fulfil our calling as your people, living out the values of the gospel among our neighbours.
 Breathe intous your Spirit so that we can share your love with those we meet in our daily lives.
 We pray that new people may continue to come into our church and find here a place of welcoming love where together we can experience the eternal truths of your Kingdom.

-Grant us the insights and the strength we need to make our church a place where strangers become friends and fellow travellers on the path of faith.
+Grant us the insights and the strength we need to make our church a place where strangers become friends and companions on the path of faith.
 Show us how to work with other Christians in this village so that together we may reveal your love.
 We ask our prayer in the name of Jesus, the risen Lord.

 “ The function of prayer is not to influence God, but rather to change the nature of the one who prays.”
 Søren Kierkegaard